BGforgeNet/bg2-wildmage/README.md

 On haugthy pansy (available in BG1 only), the mage will be waiting outside Candlekeep's walls.

 ### Retain Rhialto's inventory
 Certain items are available to the player only if Rhialto is killed fast enough.
-This component removes that restriction and lets you have all the loot.
+This component removes that restriction and lets you have all the loot (which might be cheaty/overpowered, depending on your taste).

 ### Spellshaper kit
 - [Original avatar](#original-avatar)